Peter Berg

 Peter Berg (born March 11, 1964) is an American director, producer, writer, and actor.
 His directorial film works include the black comedy Very Bad Things (1998), the action comedy The Rundown (2003), the sports drama Friday Night Lights (2004), the action thriller The Kingdom (2007), the superhero comedy-drama Hancock (2008), the military science fiction war film Battleship (2012), the war film Lone Survivor (2013), the disaster drama Deepwater Horizon (2016), the Boston Marathon bombing drama Patriots Day (2016), the action thriller Mile 22 (2018), and the action comedy Spenser Confidential (2020), the latter five all starring Mark Wahlberg.
 In addition to cameo appearances in the last six of these titles, he has had prominent acting roles in films including Never on Tuesday (1989), Shocker (1989), The Last Seduction (1994), The Great White Hype (1996), Cop Land (1997), Corky Romano (2001), Collateral (2004), Smokin' Aces (2006), and Lions for Lambs (2007).

 In television, Berg created the ABC series Wonderland (2000).
-He developed the NBC series Friday Night Lights (2006–2011), adapted from his film, earning two Primetime Emmy Award nominations.
-As an actor, he is best known for his role as Dr. Billy Kronk on the CBS medical drama Chicago Hope (1995–1999).
+He developed the NBC series Friday Night Lights (2006–11), adapted from his film, earning two Primetime Emmy Award nominations.
+As an actor, he is best known for his role as Dr. Billy Kronk on the CBS medical drama Chicago Hope (1995–99).

 Early life

-Berg was born in 1964 in New York City, the son of Laurence "Larry" Berg, a US Marine, and Sally (née Winkler) Berg.
+Berg was born on March 11, 1964 in New York City, the son of Laurence "Larry" Berg, a US Marine, and Sally (née Winkler) Berg.
 Berg's father was Jewish, as was his maternal grandfather.
 His mother was Christian.

 Through his mother, Berg is a second cousin of writer H. G. Bissinger, whose book Friday Night Lights provided the basis for Berg's film and TV series of the same name.
-His mother co-founded a youth group named Catalog for Giving and worked at a psychiatric hospital when Berg was growing up.
+His mother co-founded a nonprofit directory of youth-focused charities named Catalog for Giving, and worked at a psychiatric hospital when Berg was growing up.
 He has a younger sister, Mary.

 Peter was a student in the Chappaqua School System.
-After graduating from The Taft School in 1980, Berg attended Macalester College in Saint Paul, Minnesota, where he majored in theater arts and theater history.
-He graduated in 1984, and in 1985 moved to Los Angeles to pursue his film career.
+After graduating from The Taft School in 1980, Berg attended Macalester College in Saint Paul, Minnesota, where he majored in theater arts and theater history and graduated in 1984.
+Berg later moved to Los Angeles to pursue his film career.